chingc/resume/README.md

 - Improved developer quality of life by building developer requested features and tools.
 - Reduced overhead and human errors by increasing automation and reducing complexity.

-*Restaurant websites, online ordering, gift cards and more.
+*BentoBox helps restaurants build websites, online ordering, gift cards and more.
 All in one place.*

 ### Software Developer